-The South Coast of Barbados is the liveliest coast with many tourist attractions such as the historical city of Bridgetown, great diving, excellent waves for wind and kite surfing, bustling night life and a broad range of accommodation types.
+The South Coast of Barbados is the liveliest coast with many tourist attractions such as the historical city of Bridgetown, great diving, excellent waves for wind and kite surfing, bustling nightlife, and a broad range of accommodation types.

-The south coast main road runs along side the shoreline and is littered with hotels, apartments and guesthouses so you are always close to the beach.
+The south coast main road runs alongside the shoreline and is littered with hotels, apartments, and guesthouses, so you are always close to the beach.

-You may decide that a guesthouse would best suit you, this type of accommodation is less formal than a hotel and more cost effective yet you will still get a comfortable room and you can usually request breakfast or dinner on the nights you don’t want to venture out.
+You may decide that a guesthouse would best suit you; this type of accommodation is less formal than a hotel and more cost-effective.
+Yet, you will still get a comfortable room, and you can usually request breakfast or dinner on the nights you don’t want to venture out.

 There are also lots of bars and nightclubs on the south coast, so there is plenty of activity to keep you busy after dark.
-Even if you are not looking for a party vacation, there are still lots of other things to do on the south coast such as go to the drive-in cinema or spend the evening at Oistins Fish Fry.
+Even if you are not looking for a party vacation, there are still lots of other things to do on the south coast, such as go to the drive-in cinema or spend the evening at Oistins Fish Fry.